Yur4uc/Flix_movie_app/README.md

 ⌨In the future, I will implement new functions and bring everything to the end.

- ✔Let's call it v.1.0 - layout || HTML, CSS, JS
+ ✔Let's call it v.1.0 - layout || HTML, CSS, JS, JQuery